 Drew Barrymore's Signature Curls

-Drew Barrymore can do no wrong, and these face-framing, dark feathered curls are a favorite hair moment of ours.
+Drew Barrymore always has luscious hair, and these face-framing, dark feathered curls are a favorite moment of ours.

 Tyra Banks' Spiral Curls